Searching ...

 The neighborhood is built around the large, man-made Lake Nona, but several other reservoirs are inside the community limits.
 Lake Nona itself is an excellent place for fishing, kayaking, and paddle boarding.
 Plus, the US Tennis Association National Campus is on the lake’s shores.
 People come from around the nation and world to take lessons or compete in one of its major tennis events.

-If you’re looking for a family-friendly neighborhood with modern amenities, put Lake Nona on your list to check out.
+If you’re looking for a family-friendly neighborhood with modern amenities and a tight-knit community, put Lake Nona on your list to check out.
 Families have lots to do in Lake Nona.
 The family-focused Nona Adventure Park has a floating obstacle course and wakeboarding facilities.
 Laureate Park has creative playgrounds, rope climbs, and a zipline park.
 Kids love to visit its splash pool on the hottest days of summer.

-Lake Nona is one of the most desirable places to live in Orlando, with a median home price of $808,300 and 212 listings on the market in October 2022.
-It has apartments, townhomes, senior living, and single-family homes.
+With beautiful parks, community events, Medical City (a 650-acre health and life sciences park), and a range of housing options, Lake Nona is one of the most desirable places to live in Orlando.
+The median home price in this safe neighborhood was $808,300, and there were 212 listings on the market in October 2022.
+The area offers apartments, townhomes, senior living, and charming homes for established families.

 Audubon Park